betrusted-io/betrusted-io.github.io/avalanche-noise.md

 opposite temperature coefficients and can lead to a more temperature-stable voltage reference.

-They hybrid engineering of the zener diodes has lead to some confusion when selecting suitable parts as an avalanche noise source.
+The hybrid engineering of the zener diodes has lead to some confusion when selecting suitable parts as an avalanche noise source.
 However, zener diodes above 7V or so start to rely more and more on avalanche breakdown, so one may more accurately call a high voltage zener diode